Privacy Policy

 1) All costs provided exclude taxes where applicable and are valid for thirty days from the date of the quotation.

-2) The costs provided when quoting are guide prices based upon what we anticipate the creative, time and production requirements to be based on previous experience and on typical processes, plus client co-operation in provision of content, meeting deadlines and approval.
+2) The costs provided when quoting are guide prices based upon what we anticipate the creative, time, and production requirements to be based on previous experience and on typical processes, plus client cooperation in the provision of content, meeting deadlines, and approval.
 Within reason, additional charges may be payable if there are significant variations to this, although the client would be made aware of this well in advance.
-Charges are unlikely to deviate significantly from those quoted unless requirements change, however please allow a 10% contingency on price when considering your budget to allow for potential unanticipated requirements, additional development or ‘scope creep’.
+Charges are unlikely to deviate significantly from those quoted unless requirements change, however, please allow a 10% contingency on price when considering your budget to allow for potential unanticipated requirements, additional development, or ‘scope creep’.
 Please also note that late payment of invoices may result in additional charges being incurred.

 3) No creative or development work will commence until the agency has received written approval of the quotation (by hand or by email) and a minimum deposit of 50% of the agreed costs (unless otherwise agreed in writing).
 This ensures that the agency is fully equipped to provide the very highest levels of service and expertise, from project inception through to completion.
 This also applies if a project is delivered in ‘stages’, whereby a deposit will be required before proceeding to each new stage.

-4) Unless otherwise agreed in writing, the balance of payment will be due in full on project completion (e.g. on approval of logo, delivery of printed items, deployment of website, sending of e-shot etc): failure to make final payment at this point may result in delays in project delivery.
-All invoices must be settled in full prior to go live or final supply of assets and materials.
+4) Unless otherwise agreed in writing, the balance of payment will be due in full on project completion (e.g. on approval of logo, delivery of printed items, deployment of website, sending of e-shot, etc): failure to make final payment at this point may result in delays in project delivery.
+All invoices must be settled in full prior to going live or the final supply of assets and materials.
 Late payments may result in additional charges being made.

 5) If a quotation has been provided where a job will be approached in ‘phases’, each stage will need to be paid in full on completion of each stage, before the agency is able to progress to the next phase.
 Where a job is being charged in stages (for example, an initial 50% deposit and two further payments of 25% each) the balance of payment may be charged in full either on completion of the project or over a number of further staged payments at the discretion of the agency.

 9) Unless otherwise agreed in writing, work will usually commence within ten working days of deposit receipt.
-Any anticipated completion date provided by the agency is subject to options chosen and client co-operation in provision of information, resource (logos, images etc) and approval.
+Any anticipated completion date provided by the agency is subject to options chosen and client cooperation in the provision of information, resources (logos, images, etc), and approval.
 The agency will do its very best to ensure that agreed timelines are adhered to, but please be aware that circumstances, amends requested, or additional requirements may potentially result in delays.
-Time lines provided are estimated but the agency will not be held liable if the project over-runs due to delays caused by the client passing information or approval, or any third party issues or force majeure (acts of God).
+Timelines provided are estimated but the agency will not be held liable if the project over-runs due to delays caused by the client passing information or approval, or any third-party issues or force majeure (acts of God).

 11) Costs provided allow for a maximum of three sets of client amends after which time additional charges may become payable, although the client would be made aware of this in advance.